-On February 29, 2016, members of management of Abbott and St. Jude Medical met to discuss a potential strategic transaction.
+Medical's management team to discuss a potential strategic transaction.
 At this meeting, members of management of St. Jude Medical delivered a presentation covering topics relating to St. Jude Medical's businesses, including financial information and an overview of St. Jude Medical's operations.